 Washington was a member of the Rollin' Sixties Crips, an enemy gang of the 76th Street Crips, who had recently converted to Islam.
 James directed Washington — who would be out on parole in a few weeks — to recruit five people without felony records from the community, acquire firearms and find people with explosives expertise once he was on parole.

 The Sept.
 11 Plot of 2005

-Six months later, in May 2005, Washington returned to South Central Los Angeles, where he recruited 21-year-old Gregory Patterson, an African-American who had recently converted to Islam, and 21-yearold Hammad Samana, a Pakistani who taught Arabic at a local mosque.
+Six months later, in May 2005, Washington returned to South Central Los Angeles, where he recruited 21-year-old Gregory Patterson, a Black man who had recently converted to Islam, and 21-yearold Hammad Samana, a Pakistani who taught Arabic at a local mosque.
 Neither had criminal records.

 James' plan was to attack a target symbolic of the Iraq war: a U.S. Army recruiting office.
 The planned date of the attack was also symbolic: four years to the day after the Sept.
 11 attacks.
 The men began a spree of gas station robberies to fund their efforts.
 The group planned its activities from an apartment in South Central Los Angeles.
 Yet unlike other post-Sept.
 11 plots, the JIS attack was directed from prison — James was calling the shots.

 Although JIS's goal was "to die for Allah in a jihad," the members' criminal skills did not match their ideological fervor.
 On June 5, 2005, investigators from the Torrance (Calif.)
 Police Department received a tip concerning the recent robberies.
 In one of the heists, a robber had left his cell phone at the scene, ultimately leading to the indictment of James and the three men.